ARTEMUS

 After the initial Importer Security Filing (ISF) submission, there are several post-filing procedures and considerations that importers should be aware of to ensure a smooth import process.
 Here are some key steps and actions to take after completing the ISF filing:

-- Review Acknowledgment and Confirmation: Once you’ve submitted the ISF, you should receive an acknowledgment or confirmation from the Automated Commercial Environment (ACE) portal or your Customs Broker.
+1. Review Acknowledgment & Confirmation: Once you’ve submitted the ISF, you should receive an acknowledgment or confirmation from the Automated Commercial Environment (ACE) portal or your Customs Broker.
 This confirms that your ISF submission has been received and registered.

-- Address Customs Examination or Holds: In some cases, CBP may select shipments for examination or place them on hold.
+5. Address Customs Examination Or Holds: In some cases, CBP may select shipments for examination or place them on hold.
 If this happens, work closely with your Customs Broker to provide any required information and resolve any issues that may arise.

 Overall, the post-filing procedures involve staying vigilant, maintaining effective communication, and collaborating closely with your chosen Customs Broker to address any developments and ensure a successful import process.
 Adhering to these steps will help minimize potential issues and keep your import operations running smoothly.